jnozzi/cocoadev.com/SiteContent/General/IBOutletNSViewIsNil.markdown

 I have two projects.
 One uses a toolbar to switch between two views that can be displayed in the main part of a window.
 Kinda like a tab view but the views are selected by toolbar items (and menu items) instead.
 This project works fine.

 I tried to do the same thing in a second project and can't make it work.
 I have outlets on my controller class that are connected to the views (and yes, I quintuple-checked, they really are connected).
 At runtime, the outlet variables are nil, verified by the debugger in awakeFromNib.
-I changed the views to use a custom subclass and put an [[NSLog]] in their initializers and the [[NSLog]] is being printed; the views are being instantiated, but they are NOT being hooked up to my outlets, in spite of the fact that (yes, I sextuple-checked), Interface Builder shows them as being connected.
+I changed the views to use a custom subclass and put an General/NSLog in their initializers and the General/NSLog is being printed; the views are being instantiated, but they are NOT being hooked up to my outlets, in spite of the fact that (yes, I sextuple-checked), Interface Builder shows them as being connected.

 Any hints would be greatly appreciated.